 2014 Arches Quarter Value

-The 2014 Arches Quarter features Utah’s iconic Delicate Arch, a 65-foot sandstone formation that had long served as the state’s unofficial emblem—appearing on license plates and commemorating Utah’s centennial on postage stamps.
+The 2014 Arches Quarter features Utah’s iconic Delicate Arch—a 65-foot natural sandstone formation that has long served as the state’s unofficial emblem, appearing on license plates and commemorating Utah’s centennial on postage stamps.
+The design was created by Donna Weaver (designer) and Charles L. Vickers (sculptor/engraver), whose initials DW and CLV appear on the reverse.

-San Francisco issued three distinct versions that cater to different collector preferences.
-Business strikes were never released for circulation, trading near $8-$20 in uncirculated condition.
-Clad proofs fetch around $15-$25, while silver proofs command approximately $17-$24, reflecting precious metal content alongside limited production runs.
+San Francisco issued three collector versions.
+Business-strike S-mint coins trade near $8–$20 in uncirculated condition, clad proofs fetch around $15–$25, and silver proofs—each carrying a mintage of 591,394—command approximately $17–$24, reflecting both precious metal content and limited production.

 2014-P Arches Quarter Price/Grade Chart